AdobeDocs/analytics.en/help/analyze/activity-map/activity-map.md

 ---
 # Activity Map overview

 Adobe Analytics Activity Map is a feature within Adobe Analytics that provides a visual representation of user engagement on web pages and mobile apps.
 It enables marketers and analysts to track and analyze user interactions such as clicks, hovers, and scrolling behavior.
-Activity Map generates heatmaps and overlay reports that illustrate the popularity and effectiveness of various elements on a webpage, helping organizations optimize their digital experiences and drive higher conversions.
+Activity Map generates heat maps and overlay reports that illustrate the popularity and effectiveness of various elements on a webpage, helping organizations optimize their digital experiences and drive higher conversions.

 ## Features and Benefits